Suppression rules

 Common use cases for suppression rules and examples

-The following finding types have common use cases for applying suppression rules, select the finding name to learn more about that finding, or review the info to build a suppression rule for that finding type from the console.
+The following finding types have common use cases for applying suppression rules.
+Select the finding name to learn more about that finding.
+Review the use case description to decide if you want to build a suppression rule for that finding type.

-GuardDuty recommends that you build suppression rules reactively and only for findings you have repeatedly identified false positives for.
+GuardDuty recommends that you build suppression rules reactively and only for findings for which you have repeatedly identified false positives in your environment.

 -